Home Insurance, Plumbing and Leaking Pipes: What to Know

 Service line coverage is another add-on that offers protection for the pipes and utilities that run into your home, such as water and sewer lines.
 As mentioned earlier, your typical insurance coverage may pay for damages to the home from broken pipes but not necessarily the replacement of the pipes themselves.
 Ask your insurer to learn more about this endorsement.

-The coverage your home insurance offers aren't always crystal clear, so it's important to ask questions and educate yourself before an emergency situation occurs.
-If you’re looking for a new insurer, or simply want to explore options, you can call our agency at (888) 255-4364 to compare quotes and shop around to find the best affordable home insurance for your needs.
-For more information about all things insurance-related check out the additional resources from The Zebra.
+The coverage your home insurance offers isn't always crystal clear, so it's important to ask questions and educate yourself before an emergency situation occurs.
+If you’re looking for a new insurer or want to explore options, you can call our agency at (888) 255-4364 to compare quotes and shop around to find the best affordable home insurance for your needs.
+For more information about all things insurance-related ,check out the additional resources from The Zebra.

 About The Zebra